Blog How to Spot AI-Generated Images

 Check Skin Texture and Facial Features

-AI-generated portraits often have an uncanny smoothness to the skin, almost like a heavy Instagram filter.
+AI-generated portraits often have an uncanny smoothness, almost like a heavy filter.
 Real skin has pores, fine lines, and subtle imperfections that AI tends to gloss over.
 Pay special attention to:

 • Ears: Asymmetry is normal in real photos, but AI ears may have bizarre internal structures or be entirely different shapes from each other